Davi Napoleon: Journalism and contributions to theater history

 Napoleon has written extensively about the history and issues surrounding the not-for-profit theater in America.
 Her book about Robert Kalfin and the Chelsea Theater Center is an in-depth history of the life of a theater in the 1960s and 1970s.
-Chelsea on the Edge: The Adventures of an American Theater (1991) describes on- and off-stage dramas, detailing internal conflicts when a theater that was the darling of critics and audiences was forced to downsize because of changes in funding to the arts.
+Chelsea on the Edge: The Adventures of an American Theater (1991) describes on- and off-stage dramas, detailing internal conflicts when a theater that was the darling of critics and audiences was forced to close because of changes in funding to the arts.
 Hal Prince wrote the foreword to the book that found a readership among working artists both because it is one of the first complex studies of regional theater and because of its dramatic structure and narrative.

 She has also written many articles about producer/critic Robert Brustein.
 Some of her letters and manuscripts are included in the Robert Brustein archive at Boston University.

 She interviewed critic John Simon for The Paris Review.
 This interview was cited in Simon's New York Times obituary.

 She wrote a column about theater education called Schoolbiz for four years for TheaterWeek magazine and has been a contributing editor for Theater Crafts, which became Theatre Crafts International, then Entertainment Design, then Live Design.
 She has also written for American Theatre, American Film, InTheatre, Playbill, ScriptWriter News, Stages and assorted general interest magazines.
 These include children's magazines, teen magazines Seventeen and others, and a range of general magazines, such as New York magazine, McCall's, and Weight Watchers.
 She was a stringer for the Detroit Free Press and for the Ann Arbor News in the 1980s.
 She was the theater reviewer for the Ann Arbor News.
 From 1986 to 1988 and wrote a theater column for The Faster Times, which was an online newspaper published by Sam Apple.
 She has written many articles for publications issued by the University of Michigan, and occasionally for publications from other universities that include Michigan State University and Albion College.
 She has written for local publications in Ann Arbor, including the Ann Arbor Observer and the Ann Arbor District Library's blog, Pulp.